By Mark Strotman | | 7 mins

 Maybe that's because no player has ever previously been an All-Star and then become an MIP winner.
 These are players still on the come-up and just entering the primes of their career.

 That being said, we are looking for stars here.
 From 2009 to 2018, six of the 10 Most Improved Player winners were All Stars that same year.
 No winner was an All-Star from 2003 to 2008, but the requirements for Most Improved Player seem to be increasing: Consider that those six players who won MIP from 2009 to 2018 were also named to an All-NBA team at season's end.

 Winning Games is Also Important

 It's an individual award, yes, but team success comes into play with this award.
 Perhaps the best indicator of a player's improvement is leading the team to victories.
 It shouldn't be surprising, either, since we've seen this trend in just about every major award other than Rookie of the Year.

 From 2006 to 2015, the 10 winners' teams averaged 43.4 wins.
 True, that's barely above .500 but it's still a winner and that's significant.
 In that same timeframe seven of those 10 teams went to the playoffs.
 That playoff trend has been even more evident recently, with every winner from 2012 to 2019 making the postseason while averaging 48.1 wins.

 A leap in points, an All-Star future and contributing to a winner.
-It’s what creates the majority of Most Improved Player winners the last two decades.
+It's what has created the majority of Most Improved Player winners the last two decades.